Willamette-University-SCIS/cs152-assignments-repo-ColeDeBois/final_exam/README.md

 #### Class Methods

-    'import_music_library(filename: str)'
+    import_music_library(filename: str)

-passing in the name of the .csv file that contains each song by line in the format of 'Title, Artist, Album, Duration (in seconds)' these songs will be stored in the library.
+add a bunch of songs into the library by passing in the name of the .csv file that contains each song by line in the format of 'Title, Artist, Album, Duration (in seconds)'.

-    'add_song_to_library(title: str, artist: str, album: str, duration_in_seconds: int) -> None'
+    add_song_to_library(title: str, artist: str, album: str, duration_in_seconds: int) -> None

 allows for adding individual songs to the library.

-    'display_library()'
+    display_library()

 will print the library to the terminal, song by song in order of addition.
 In the format of Id, Title, Artist, Album, Duration (seconds)